My recommendation is to need a family law attorney to file an emergency custody order.

-- Making disparaging remarks regarding Respondent or Respondent's family in the presence or within the hearing of the children or on any form of social media.
+- I was making disparaging remarks regarding Respondent or Respondent's family in the presence or within the children's hearing or on any form of social media.

-- Discussing any litigation concerning the children in the presence or within hearing of the children or on any form of social media.
+- We are discussing any litigation concerning the children in the presence or within hearing of the children or on any form of social media.

-An emergency custody order (TRO with a Request for Extraordinary Relief) would immediately put an order in place without providing notice to the other party.
+An emergency custody order (TRO with a Request for Extraordinary Relief) would immediately put a charge in place without providing notice to the other party.

-However, unlike with a standard TRO, when you are requesting Extraordinary Relief, you will need to attach an affidavit and any other exhibits to support your emergency request.
+However, unlike with a standard TRO, when requesting Extraordinary Relief, you will need to attach an affidavit and any other exhibits to support your emergency request.

 The most common types of emergency orders deal with minor children.

 How do I get an emergency custody order for my child?

 First, you must make sure you file a custody petition.
 There are different types of custody petitions to choose from, including:

 Depending on your situation, you would file the correct petition.
 In addition to the petition, you would include a request for a TRO asking for Extraordinary relief.